Sweet Dog

 4

-Offer water, but never force it
+Offer water, never force it

 5

-Spotting the signs, from mildest to most serious
+Spotting the signs, from mild to serious

-First signs (cool them now)
+First signs (cool him now)

-• Heavy, rapid panting that won't settle
+• Heavy, fast panting that does not settle

 • Bright red gums and tongue